How Many Calories Should You Eat Per Day?

 How Many Calories Should a Woman or Man Eat Per Day?

-These are valid questions, but the best answer is still personalized.
-Sex-based averages can be helpful, yet they do not replace individual calorie estimates.
-A highly active woman may need more calories than a sedentary man.
-A taller person may need more calories than a shorter person.
-Someone with more lean mass may also have higher calorie needs.
+But these are still only estimates.
+A very active woman may need more calories than a sedentary man.
+A taller person may need more than a shorter person.
+Someone with more lean mass may also burn more calories at rest.

 Best Way to Use General Numbers

-Use broad averages as rough reference points, then personalize from there based on body size, movement, hunger, progress, and your actual goal.
+Use broad calorie ranges as a starting point, then personalize your target based on your body size, activity, hunger, energy, progress, and goal.

 Common Mistakes When Estimating Calories Per Day